 - whenever the client location updates, a new GLOSA-request is sent (see step 1., limited to at most 1 request per second)

-For the proof-of-concept, the initial route configuration requires some manual effort for importing a defined route (in form of a .gpx file), and for identifying relevant traffic-lights (IDs) with help of the geo-portal.
+For the proof-of-concept, the initial route configuration is done manually by importing a defined route (.gpx format), and by identifying relevant traffic-light IDs with help of the geo-portal.

 The next screenshot shows a minimal web UI which provides information about the current location of the device, the next traffic-light (currently showing red), as well as the speed recomendation (“slow down, its not getting green anytime soon..”):

-A couple of seconds later, the signal switched to green, and the current speed is sufficient to catch the phase:
+After slowing down, the signal switched to green a few seconds later, and the current speed is now sufficient to catch the phase:

 Used technologies